-- Receptive and expressive language understanding what is said to them and/or making themselves understood by others. - Understating the social rules of communication. - Children and young people with an Autism Spectrum Disorder, including Asperger's Syndrome and Autism, are likely to have particular difficulties with social interaction.
+- Receptive and expressive language understanding what is said to them and/or making themselves understood by others. - Understanding the social rules of communication. - Children and young people with an Autism Spectrum Disorder are likely to have particular difficulties with social interaction.
 This may impact on how they communicate with and relate to others.